-Puffin is another popular browser for Flash content, has a free version if you want to test it out before paying the £3.99 for the full iPad or iPhone version - displayed the Moshi Monsters (below) and Flash Driving Game websites brilliantly, but struggled a little when displaying the Flash version of the Disney Fantasyland site.
+Puffin displayed the Moshi Monsters (below) website brilliantly, but struggled a little when displaying the Flash version of the Disney Fantasyland site.
 But having the option to try it out first is a real plus here, because you can then decide whether it meets your needs.
 It's also ideal for one-off instances when Flash is needed.

 However, Puffin does have a flaw for non-US users.
 Its servers are located in the US, which means there is a geo-restriction on content being viewed.
 For example, despite being in the UK, we couldn't view BBC iPlayer.

 Other ways to get Flash on iPad and iPhone

 Services such as Parallels Access also offer a way to access Flash on iPad and iPhone, by streaming directly from your Mac or PC.
 Parallels Access lets you access your Mac or PC desktop on your iPad from anywhere in the world, enabling you to use apps including Microsoft Office, Internet Explorer, Flash Player and Flash-supported browsers.